SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/view-statistics.md

   **Essential info:** status (Not running/Running/Pause), owner, visible for (associate/group/all), last updated, description

-* **Reports**: Displays charts with statistics for the flow, used to monitor its performance.
+* **Reports:** Displays charts with statistics for the flow, used to monitor its performance.
 A read-only dashboard with predefined tiles.
 The dataset is restricted to the current flow - no filtering.

 * **Participants:** Presents a [list of all participants][1] within the flow.